 Volume of distribution is a pharmacokinetic concept which is used to describe the distribution of drugs in the body as relative to the measured concentration.
 In brief, it is the apparent volume into which the drug appears to be distributed when only the sample concentration is considered.
 It is a purely theoretical volume, which can substantially exceed the total body volume, or potentially even be infinite in size.
 Among many other uses, the volume of distribution (VD or Vd) plugs into loading dose calculations.
 It can also help you decide instantly whether your drug is going to be easily cleared by dialysis, and it can be used to retrospectively estimate the magnitude of a drug overdose.

 This chapter answers parts from Section B(iii) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "Describe factors influencing the distribution of drugs".
 Though this learning objective does not explicitly name "volume of distribution" as an expectation, the understanding of this fundamental concept is implied by the fact that it has appeared in the past papers.
-Question 12 from the second paper of 2015 specifically asked the candidates to "define volume of distribution and describe the factors that influence it."
+Question 12 from the second paper of 2015 specifically asked the candidates to "define volume of distribution and describe the factors that influence it"; Question 5 from the first paper of 2019 also asks for methods of its measurement.
 This chapter aims to offer a sensible and memorable definition, and then discuss some of the patient factors and drug factors which influence a volume of distribution (or the measurements used to determine it).

 Volume of distribution (Vd) is the apparent volume into which a drug disperses in order to produce the observed plasma concentration.